 Cal Clements says it is normal to do yoga at least once a day--twice a day to begin a revolution.
 Cal is certified in Ashtanga Yoga from Downward Dog in Toronto.
 He has four university degrees, including a Ph.D. in Comparative Literature and a Masters of Library Science.
-Cal is a VEGAN who is slightly optimistic about the future of the planet...
+Cal is a VEGAN and recommends this approach for environmental reasons, health reasons, and for the benefit of the animals.
 Here's a description of his current diet.
-As owner and manager of Rubber Soul, he has been teaching yoga most days of the week for the last 7 years.
+As owner and manager of Rubber Soul, he taught over 4000 hours of yoga and meditation.

 Chanda Clements is the manager and lead teacher at Let It Be Yoga.
 She completed Rubber Soul's Yoga Teacher Training (Adventure Club) in 2012.
 She teaches a great flow class with lots of breath and vinyasa.
 You'll like her unassuming ways and calm sincerity.